supertref/imkers/README.md

+# Niobio Cash

-The karbowanec is Ukrainian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
+The Niobio Cash is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
 It is people's electronic cash, not connected to government or officials.

+## Binaries

+You can download the binaries for Linux, MacOS, and Windows [HERE](https://github.com/niobio-cash/Downloads)

-## Building Karbo
+## Building Niobio

-### On *nix
+### On *nix and OSX

 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.